fricas/fricas/src/doc/sphinx/source/faq.rst

 indirectly.

-Full build takes care of bootstrapping and recompiles everything, so after that things works in expected way.
+Full build takes care of bootstrapping and recompiles everything, so after that things work in expected way.

 15. Are there things in FriCAS that do not work properly?